nekocari/miniTCG/README.md

 ## Features TBA
 * enable messaging between members
+* some sort of "highlighting" for Card managment
 * admins can reset passwords
+* admins can gift "money"
+* allow comments on news
 * add activation codes into registration process